necnec/necnec.github.io/_posts/2023-10-21-self-stealing.md

 1. If the user decides to convert after the first impression, we obviously shouldn't bid thereafter.
 However, our confidence that the user didn't convert increases as the lag from the first impression extends.
 By bidding after a short delay, the only outcome we might achieve is stealing the attribution from the first impression

 2. Another challenge is if you want to build a model that predicts conversion (install), your train labels could be misassigned, and "1" would be assigned to the most recent (4th) impression.
-If you use such feature as "delay since the previous impression" - your model will "learn" to predict higher conversion probability straight after the previous impression.
+If you use such feature as "delay since the previous impression" - your model will "learn" to predict higher conversion probability straight after the previous impression **and therefore bid frequency will increase**.
 And the first impression in batch would be undervalued.
 Technically everything is correct: usually batch of two bids are more likely lead to attribution, but you spend twice.
 And due to selection bias your further trainset releases would be even stronger suffered from self-stealing.

 ![](/assets/images/self-stealing/trainset-misassignment.png)
 *fig 3.
 Conversion always assigned to the latest impression in the batch*